by Stephanie Pritchard, LAPC, NCC

 If you’re finding that you or a loved one identifies with several of the items in the depression column, it is important to consult with a physician or mental health provider.
 While depression is typically treated with psychotherapy and/or medication, grief is generally not treated with medication.
 However, many bereaved people have found individual or group support to be helpful in finding ways to cope with their grief.
 Please seek help if you or a loved one is struggling with grief or depression.

-Stephanie Pritchard is a bereavement specialist with Hospice of the Red River Valley.
+Stephanie Pritchard is a grief specialist with Hospice of the Red River Valley.

 About Hospice of the Red River Valley